-Bernard-Marie Koltès (Metz, 1948-Paris, 1989) was a French playwright, writer and theatrical director.
-He was born in Metz in the SI of a bourgeois family in 1948 and was educated by Jesuits in Saint-Clément.
-For some years he attended piano and organ classes and a few weeks of journalism.
-Even so, Bernard-Marie Koltès does not really discover the theatre until the 20 years when it attends a representation of Medea interpreted by Maria Casares, fact that it gives a shock to him.
-It is then that he began to write theatre and founded the company Théâtre du Quai in the school of the dramatic center of East Strasbourg.
+Bernard-Marie Koltès (Metz, 1948-Paris, 1989) was a French playwright, writer and theatre director.
+He was born in Metz into a bourgeois family and was educated by Jesuits in Saint-Clément.
+He took piano and organ lessons for several years and studied Journalism for a short time.
+However, Bernard-Marie Koltès was not to discover the theatre until he was 20, when he attended a performance of Medea starred by Maria Casares, and became mesmerized by her.
+Then he began to write plays and founded the Théâtre du Quai company in the school of the Drama Center in East Strasbourg.

-Koltès’s work becomes a classic of contemporary repertoire and the public, perplexed by the complexity of its language, is fascinated by its audacity.
-Koltès opens the playing fields of the theatre: it combines new dramatic structures into a classical poetic language, thus creating an resonance of decisive metaphors.
+Koltès work has become a classic of contemporary repertoire and the public, perplexed by the complexity of his language, is fascinated by his audacity.
+Koltès opened the playing fields of theatre by combining new dramatic structures with a classical poetic language thus creating a resonance of unique metaphors.

-Bernard-Marie Koltès died of Aids the year 1989 with 41 years.
-It is then that he begins to be really known as a playwright, both in France and abroad, and becomes a contemporary French classic and one of the most translated and represented authors.
+Bernard-Marie Koltès died from AIDS in 1989 at 41.
+He then began to be well-known as a playwright, both in France and abroad, and became a contemporary French classic and one of the most translated and staged contemporary dramatists.

 - Des voix sourdes